Low-Sugar Strawberry Frozen Yogurt

 Historical Notes for this Recipe:

-This recipe was first posted in 2012.
-It was updated with more accurate nutritional information in 2021.
+This Strawberry Frozen Yogurt recipe was first posted in 2012.
+It was last updated with more information in 2024.

 I have a question about the sweetner.
 If I use splenda, is it the amount that equals 1/2 cup of sugar?
 Or 1/2 cup of splenda?
 Thanks so much!
 Really looking forward to making this in my new ice cream maker.